Skip to main content

 auth required pam_google_authenticator.so nullok

-The nullok option allows users without 2FA configured to still login.
-Remove it once all users have 2FA set up.
+nullok lets users without 2FA configured still log in.
+Remove it once all users have it set up.

 Terminal window